aragon/developer-portal/docs/osx/03-reference-guide/utils/protocol/ProtocolVersion.md

 ### public function protocolVersion

-Returns the protocol version at which the current contract was built.
-Use it to check for future upgrades that might be applicable.
+Returns the semantic Aragon OSx protocol version number that the implementing contract is associated with.

 ```solidity
 function protocolVersion() public pure returns (uint8[3])